Check out on Goodreads | Buy on Amazon

 Not to say that it is a wholly depressing book talking about death.
 It’s a book about coping with loss and the sparks of first love and finding someone who really gets you and appreciates everything about you.
 Declan and Juliet’s journey was really inspiring and I loved it :)

-Have you read When It’s Real?
+Have you read Letters to the Lost?
 What did you think?
 What have you read and likely recently because of a readathon?
 Let me know in the comments below!
 I’d love to hear from you!